-Rob Machan took over the head coaching reigns of the Pioneers women's volleyball program in 2007 and has molded the team into a Northeast Conference powerhouse.
+Rob Machan took over the head coaching reigns of the Sacred Heart women's volleyball program in 2007 and has molded the team into a Northeast Conference powerhouse.

-- During his tenure at Sacred Heart, Machan's athletes have claimed one NEC Player of the Year award, two NEC Setter of the Year awards, two NEC Rookie of the Year awards and one NEC Libero of the Year award.
-He has coached eight players to All-NEC first team honors and 11 to All-NEC second team recognition
+- During his tenure at Sacred Heart, Machan's student-athletes have claimed two NEC Player of the Year awards, two NEC Setter of the Year awards, two NEC Rookie of the Year awards and one NEC Libero of the Year award.
+He has coached nine players to First Team All-NEC honors and 12 to Second Team All-NEC recognition

-- Machan joined the Sacred Heart athletic department after two years as an assistant coach in at Azusa Pacific University in Azusa, California.
-As a member of head coach Chris Keife's staff, Machan helped guide the Cougar program back to the NAIA Tournament in 2005 for the first time since 2000.
-He helped the Cougars match that feat again in 2006, the first time in school history they received back-to-back bids to the tournament
+- Joined the Sacred Heart athletic department after two years as an assistant coach in at Azusa Pacific University in Azusa, California, where he helped guide the Cougar program back to the NAIA Tournament in 2005 for the first time since 2000.
+Azusa then matched that feat again in 2006, the first time in school history the Cougars received back-to-back bids to the tournament

-- Prior to his stint at Azusa Pacific, Machan spent the previous four seasons (five overall) as a full-time assistant coach at the University of Southern California.
+- Prior to his stint at Azusa Pacific, Machan spent the five season as an assistant coach at the University of Southern California.
 While working with the Trojans his primary responsibilities with the team included coaching and training blocking systems, coordinating the defense and serving strategy, and assisting in recruiting.
 He also handled the program's alumni and community relations, as well as its gift and fundraising efforts.
-During that time, Machan helped lead the Trojans to consecutive national titles in 2002 and 2003, three Pac-10 championships, and a perfect 35-0 record in 2003, which included a NCAA record 47-straight victories.
+During that time, he helped lead the Trojans to consecutive national titles in 2002 and 2003, three Pac-10 championships, and a perfect 35-0 record in 2003, which was part of a stretch of an NCAA record 47-straight victories

 - As the La Habra (Calif.)
 High varsity girls' coach from 1994 to 1995, he led the team to consecutive league titles and two CIF quarterfinal appearances